More about Patrick Mavros

 Mavros developed his own unique sculpting technique, using innate artistic skills and his acute eye for detail and essence.
 The more he worked, the more he was inspired to try more ambitious subjects.
 He experimented with various tools and materials, and, with the encouragement of his wife and family, was soon involved in his own full-time business.

-Most of his early pieces were one-offs, carved from ivory, his preferred medium.
-However, to meet growing demand and develop a more environmentally-sensitive product, he studied and adopted the age-old art of lost-wax casting, whereby a mould is used only once.
+Most of his early pieces were one-offs.
+However, to meet growing demand he studied and adopted the age-old art of lost-wax casting, whereby a mould is used only once.
 This method ensures that every detail of the original is present in the casting, and that each resulting piece is individually hand-made.
 He decided on silver as a material in order to express both the precious nature and essential purity of his subject – wildlife.

 As the Mavros reputation grew, so did his range; after twenty five years it comprises over 450 individual items from – literally – ants to elephants.
 Each of these creations has its own unique story, adding considerably to its charm and ultimately, value.